The 9 ways an intranet can support your retail business

 Increase employee loyalty – A disengaged employee is less likely to deliver excellent customer service which no business can afford to risk.
 An intranet improves the internal experience.
-From onboarding to showcasing exceptional work from a chosen employee, the company retail intranet can help an organization create a company culture, improved engagement and make workers feel valued.
+From onboarding to showcasing exceptional work from a chosen employee, the company retail intranet can help an organization create a company culture, improve engagement, and make workers feel valued.

-The online electrical store, AO.com, has utilized their intranet ‘The Fridge’ to be used in a social way and focus on the fun aspects of work.
+The online electrical store, AO.com, has utilized its intranet ‘The Fridge’ to be used socially and focus on the fun aspects of work.
 The team has created features like ‘Something for the Weekend’, where people are invited to share ideas of things to do on the weekend with friends and family.
 This is an excellent way of creating personalized content and is a direct way to catch the attention of your employees, form connections between them, and continually keep them engaged in their roles.

 We have regular features on The Fridge every day to engage people and to promote social interactions between colleagues and teams.
 These include everything from fun GIFs to competitions to win tickets to Britain’s Got Talent, which we proudly sponsor.